 Free cash flow.
 We define free cash flow as "Net cash flows from operating activities" less "Purchases of property and equipment," as shown on our Consolidated Statements of Cash Flows.
-We believe free cash flow is an important liquidity metric because it measures, during a given period, the amount of cash generated that is available to repay debt obligations, make investments, funds acquisitions and for certain other activities.
+We believe free cash flow is an important liquidity metric because it measures, during a given period, the amount of cash generated that is available to repay debt obligations, make investments, fund acquisitions and for certain other activities.
 Free cash flow is not a measure determined in accordance with GAAP and should not be considered a substitute for "Operating income," "Net income," "Net cash flows from operating activities" or any other measure determined in accordance with GAAP.
 Since free cash flow includes investments in operating assets, we believe this non-GAAP liquidity measure is useful in addition to the most directly comparable GAAP measure - "Net cash flows from operating activities."
-Free cash flow also excludes cash which may be necessary for acquisitions, investments and other needs that may arise.

 Free cash flow was \$20.9 million, \$253.8 million and negative \$369.1 million for the years ended December 31, 2004, 2003 and 2002, respectively.
 The decrease from 2003 to 2004 of approximately \$232.9 million resulted from an approximate \$658.8 million increase in "Purchases of property and equipment" offset by an increase in "Net cash flows from operating activities" of approximately \$425.9 million.
 The increase in "Purchases of property and equipment" was primarily attributable to increased spending for equipment under our lease programs, satellite construction payments and prepayments under our satellite service agreements, and for general expansion to support the growth of the DISH Network.
 The increase in "Net cash flows from operating activities" was primarily attributable to significantly more cash flow generated by changes in operating assets and liabilities in 2004 as compared to 2003.
-Cash flow from changes in operating assets and liabilities resulted from increases in accounts payable, accrued programming expenses, and an increase in net deferred revenue primarily attributable to equipment sales to SBC, partially offset by rising inventory levels, increased subscriber accounts receivable and receivables related to SBC.
+Cash flow from changes in operating assets and liabilities was \$241.7 million during 2004 compared to negative \$75.7 million in 2003.
+The improvement in cash flow from changes in operating assets and liabilities resulted from increases in accounts payable, accrued programming expenses, and an increase in net deferred revenue primarily attributable to equipment sales to SBC, partially offset by rising inventory levels, increased subscriber accounts receivable and receivables related to SBC.